 More about Trash Collection.

 Nashville and Davidson County residents can take their food waste to any Metro Convenience Center free of charge.
 Residents and businesses have the option to pay for curbside compost collection.
-Metro Public Works also offers backyard compost bins for sale at our Omohundro Convenience Center.
+We also offer backyard compost bins for sale at our Omohundro Convenience Center.

 More about Composting Services.

 Many household items may be harmful to the environment if disposed of improperly.
 Metro residents can dispose of up to 15 gallons or 100 pounds of unwanted and unused household hazardous waste at the East or Ezell Pike Convenience Center each month at no charge.

 More about Household Hazardous Waste.